 How can I best try to communicate with someone with aphasia?

-Here is a 3 minute video created by Laura Cobb, a person with aphasia, giving 4 helpful tips for communicating with her and others like her.
+Here is a 3-minute video created by Laura Cobb, a person with aphasia, giving four helpful tips for communicating with her and others like her.

-You can also read these suggestions for communicating with a person with aphasia, by Maura Silverman – Executive Director and Founder of Triangle Aphasia Project Unlimited.
+You can also read these suggestions for communicating with a person with aphasia, by Maura Silverman, executive director and founder of the Triangle Aphasia Project Unlimited.

 Finally, here is a short YouTube video interview with Maura describing how to communicate with people with aphasia.

 What kind of speech difficulties can co-exist with aphasia?